 The roots of the Harvard Surgical Service at Beth Israel Deaconess Medical Center reach back to 1864, establishing it as one of the oldest academic programs in the nation.
 Our explicit mission is to provide advanced surgical care of the very highest quality to those in need, improve health through innovation and discovery, and prepare future leaders in American surgery.
 In 1864, a brilliant young surgeon named David Williams Cheever, MD (standing, center), joined the staff at the newly established Boston City Hospital, which was one of two Boston hospitals associated with Harvard Medical School.
 Dr. Cheever, the son and grandson of physicians who trained under Dr. Oliver Wendell Holmes Sr., created and grew a vibrant surgical program that rapidly established itself as a vital center for clinical care, training, and research of Harvard Medical School.
 A pioneering surgeon and man of immense dedication and integrity, Dr. Cheever served as the second Chair of Surgery at Harvard Medical School, succeeding Henry J. Bigelow at the Massachusetts General Hospital.
 He was editor of the Boston Medical and Surgical Journal (a predecessor of the New England Journal of Medicine), and in 1889 served as President of the American Surgical Association.
 In 1915, the year of Dr. Cheever's death, the Harvard Surgical Service was renamed the Fifth (Harvard) Surgical Service.
 In 1973, William V. McDermott, MD, Director of the Fifth (Harvard) Surgical Service and Cheever Professor of Surgery at Harvard Medical School, moved the entire surgical service - staff, residents, students, and research activities alike, as well as the Cheever Chair - to New England Deaconess Hospital following Boston City Hospital's change in affiliation, where he assumed the position of Chief of Surgery.
 The Beth Israel and New England Deaconess hospitals came together as Beth Israel Deaconess Medical Center in 1996, but for nearly a century each was a national leader in health care with a long history of excellence in patient care, innovative research, and outstanding medical education.
 The New England Deaconess Hospital was originally founded to care for the city's underserved residents in 1896 as part of the charter of the Methodist deaconess movement.
 In 1916, Beth Israel Hospital was established by Boston's Jewish community to meet the needs of the growing immigrant population.
 Today, the medical center is a tertiary/quaternary hospital with a wide range of multidisciplinary, cutting-edge clinical programs.
 Nearly 30,000 operative procedures are conducted each year at Beth Israel Deaconess Medical Center, making it one of the busiest centers for surgical care in the United States.

-Beth Israel Deaconess Medical Center is part of Beth Israel Lahey Health, a new health care system that brings together academic medical centers and teaching hospitals, community and specialty hospitals, more than 4,000 physicians, and 35,000 employees in a shared mission to expand access to care and advance the science and practice of medicine through groundbreaking research and education.
-Patient Care Beth Israel Deaconess Medical Center is a nonprofit health-care institution providing care for patients of any race, creed, color, or nationality.
-The medical center features: - A state-of-the-art inpatient clinical center, including 40 operating rooms - 673 licensed beds, including 77 ICU beds - Emergency care provided in the modern, 23,000-square-foot Berenson Emergency Department, which has more than 57,200 patient visits a year and offers a full range of emergency services, including a Level I Trauma Center and rooftop heliport - The Carl J. Shapiro Clinical Center, a ninestory, technologically advanced ambulatory care center.
-The majority of ambulatory surgery takes place in the Shapiro and its connected Feldberg operating rooms A new 350,000-square-foot, 10-story clinical tower will open in 2022, adding 128 medical-surgical patient rooms, 30 intensive care unit rooms, and an additional eight leading-edge operating rooms.
-Nearly 30,000 operative procedures are conducted at BIDMC every year.
+Beth Israel Deaconess Medical Center is a nonprofit health-care institution providing care for patients of any race, creed, color, or nationality.
+The medical center features: - A state-of-the-art inpatient clinical center, including 40 operating rooms - 649 licensed beds, including 77 ICU beds - Emergency care provided in the modern, 23,000-square-foot Berenson Emergency Department, which has more than 55,000 patient visits a year and offers a full range of emergency services, including a Level I Trauma Center and rooftop heliport - The Carl J. Shapiro Clinical Center, a ninestory, technologically advanced ambulatory care center.
+The majority of ambulatory surgery takes place in the Shapiro and its connected Feldberg operating rooms Nearly 30,000 operative procedures are conducted at BIDMC every year.